 Many school zones have crossing guards at crosswalks.
 Ontario drivers are required to obey a crossing guard’s instructions to stop.
 When a guard displays a stop sign, you MUST remain stopped until everyone, including the guard, is safely off the roadway.

 When the bell goes off, children anxious to get home may not be as mindful of safety, so drivers need to take extra care.
 Follow the rules at your school on where to park and pick up.
-Drive slowly, with extra care avoiding unnecessary risks.
+Drive slowly with extra care, avoiding unnecessary risks.

-Be a Safe and Responsible Driver
+Be a safe and responsible driver

-At isure, we will make sure you have the right insurance protection if something happens, but we cannot undo a car accident, especially if someone is hurt or worse.
+The best advice is to follow the rules of the road, especially around school buses and school zones.
+Avoiding tickets and accidents is the best way to keep your car insurance rates low.
+At isure, we will make sure you have the right insurance protection if something happens, but we cannot undo a car accident, especially if someone is hurt (or worse.)